dkvz/PasswordManagerApp/README.md

 - [ ] There should also be some sort of spinner while we're initializing the index page and processing the JS in site.js.
 - [x] I don't think the calls to System.GC.Collect() do anything super helpful in the PasswordManagerTools project.
 I feel like they're slowing everything down by a lot.
 I should remove them.
 - [x] The password list (HTML select element) looks terrible.
 Can we do something with the CSS? -> Not really if using the select element as is.
-- [ ] Add a margin left to the close icon for the toaster message, make it bigger too.
+- [x] Add a margin left to the close icon for the toaster message.
 - [ ] Add some sort of check that shows a warning if the connection is not in HTTPS.
 - [ ] Lock an IP address that does too many failed login attempts.
 - [ ] App. directory structure is messed up.
 I should have a sln project referencing all the others (including the Test project) and have better naming for the directories with C# or JS code.